 Monday, November 18, 2024

-I’m now going to include Level Three posts and, once again, a reminder: this FB group was never designed to be a random series of posts.
+[1] This FB group was never designed to be a random series of posts.
 It began on 19.02.24 at level 1 i.e. your cat knew more Latin than you did.
-Level 1 covered what I felt were the building bricks of the language for example: the main declension patterns of nouns and adjectives, the key uses of the cases, the present, imperfect and future tenses of the conjugations, essential vocabulary, topics for speaking (not unlike the UK GCSE Modern Language oral topics as far as was possible), pronouns, numbers.
+Level 1 covered what I felt were the building bricks of the language.

-19.05.24: after three months, a second level was introduced which simply continued from Level 1 e.g. the perfect, pluperfect and future tenses, present participles, comparative and superlative of adjectives and adverbs, and the passive.
+19.05.24: a second level was introduced which simply continued from Level 1.
 The second level assumed that members were already confident in the features of level 1 either by using the posts here or on the other site, or through their own private study.
+Level 1 has continued and reviews points covered earlier.

 https://www.facebook.com/groups/latinforstarters/permalink/445843464693594/